-Stay tuned for 2016 opportunites which will be posted below as they become available.
+2017 opportunites are posted below as they become available.

 NZIFF offers a handful of unpaid work-experience placements every year in our Wellington and Auckland offices.
-The programme is opened to both New Zealand and international applicants.
+The programme is open to both New Zealand and international applicants.

 The Wellington office is a small, busy and crowded one and provides privy to every aspect of running an event in a way that placement at a more lavishly resourced event might not.
 Placement in the Auckland office provides an immersion in the logistics of event delivery.
 All interns receive full staff privileges.

-To apply please e-mail your current CV along with a filled application form to Lisa Bomash, Assistant to General Manager, .
+To apply please e-mail your current CV along with a completed application form to Lisa Bomash, Assistant to General Manager, .

 - NZIFF 2017 Internship Application Form pdf, 323.2 KB